Warts and Verrucas

 What's the difference between a wart and a verruca?

 A verruca - also known as a plantar wart - is a wart that develops on the bottom of your foot.
-Verrucas can make standing or walking painful.
+Verrucas can cause pain when standing or walking.

 Much like how jock-itch is the name given to a ringworm infection of the groin, verruca is the name given to a wart on the sole of the foot.